 The Dining Room is empty when the Reception children arrive and stays that way for at least the first 20 minutes, so it is very calm and quiet.

-The children are helped by the teachers with selecting their lunch from the selection on offer that day, carrying their lunch to the table and opening packed lunches, etc.
+The children are helped by the teachers with carrying their lunch to the table and opening packed lunches, etc.

 All Reception children sit together and are encouraged to use good table manners and use cutlery appropriately.
 Help is always given with cutting up food where needed.
 We also encourage children to try vegetables and different foods they may not have had before, although children are never made to eat something that they do not like.

-The Reception Teachers stay with the children until the Lunchtime Supervisors arrive at 12 o'clock and they then hand over any relevant information to them.
+The Reception Teachers stay with the children until the Lunchtime Supervisors arrive and they then hand over any relevant information to them.
 Each class is allocated a Lunchtime Supervisor who remains the same throughout the year.